Architecture

 Spider-Man pointing meme representing the app and platform teams’ unowned identity verification seam.

-Then someone asked a quiet question: who verifies that this caller is who the token says it is?
+Then someone asked: who verifies that this caller is who the token claims they are?

-The room went still—not because the answer was hard, but because each team assumed the other handled it.
 The app team thought the platform re-verified at the edge.
-The platform team thought the app had already authenticated and was forwarding a trusted token.
-The identity check at the boundary between them wasn’t under-designed.
-It was un-designed.
-It never appeared on any diagram, because it belonged to none.
+The platform team thought the app had already authenticated.
+The identity check at their boundary wasn’t under-designed.
+It was un-designed—it never appeared on any diagram because no one owned it.

 Validating a Token Is Not Trusting a Caller

 We talk about trust boundaries as if they’re objects you can point to.
 Data validation has a home: whoever consumes the data checks it.
 Authorization has a home: the service that owns a resource decides who may touch it.
-These map cleanly onto components, and components map cleanly onto teams.
+Those map cleanly onto components, and components onto teams.

 How the Assumption Fails